A Mathematical Lens for Teaching Data Science: Data science curricular foundations

-We will also not linger on statistical foundations.
-While much work has been done in recent years to modernize the introductory statistics course, the framework for the content of the course is well-established and an important part of the data scientist's toolbox.
+While much work has been done in recent years to modernize the introductory statistics course, the framework for the content of the course is well-established and an important part of the data scientist's toolbox (in particular, it focuses on the process of drawing conclusions about larger populations based on data, with an understanding of the variability and uncertainty inherent in the data, often referred to as statistical inference).
 That said, the majority of the content from introductory statistics does not necessarily belong in a foundations of data science course, it is important enough to warrant a full introductory statistics course as part of the data science curriculum.
 Indeed, the two courses should be distinct.

 However, one topic which is fundamental to both statistics and also data science is {\bf {\em multivariate thinking}}.
 Data science problems are inherently multivariable, and learning how to work with many variables simultaneously provides students the tools to understand a problem holistically.